 - Students must identify an endorsement area prior to entering 9th grade.
-Endorsement requirements can only be changed with parental permission this includes dropping the endorsement to earn only the Traditional diploma. - For early release, students must meet College- and Career-Readiness benchmarks of 17 in English and 19in Math on the ACT sub-score OR earn a Silver level on the ACT WorkKeys suite of assessments.
-For seniors that have not meet the benchmarks, to qualify for early release (work release) students must meet the following requirements: - Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofcourse assessments o Are on track to meet the diploma requirements
+Endorsement requirements can only be changed with parental permission this includes dropping the endorsement to earn only the Traditional diploma. - For early release, students must meet College- and Career-Readiness benchmarks of 17 in English and 19 in Math on the ACT sub-score OR earn a Silver level on the ACT WorkKeys suite of assessments.
+For seniors that have not met the benchmarks, to qualify for early release students, excluding those enrolled in credit-bearing work-based learning, must meet the following requirements:

+Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofcourse assessments o Either successfully completed, currently enrolled, or scheduled to meet all diploma requirements.